Tetralogy of Fallot, Pediatric

 An exercise stress test.
 During this test, your child exercises or is given medicine to make the heart work harder and beat faster while heart tests are performed.

 Your child may see a heart specialist (cardiologist) to manage this condition.

 - Open-heart surgery.
 This surgery is done within the first year after birth:

 To widen the pulmonary artery.

 To correct the problems that are caused by the other defects.

 - Shunting.
-This temporary surgery is performed on children who cannot have open heart surgery for any reason, such as those who are very small for their age.
-The purpose of the surgery is:
+This temporary surgery is performed on children who cannot have open-heart surgery for any reason, such as those who are very small for their age.
+The purpose of the surgery is to: